 After exploring the two recently restored Walled Gardens you can enjoy a visit to the Tea Rooms.

-You might also enjoy reading Top Ten Things to do in Carlow with Kids
+You May Also Enjoy Top Ten Things to do in Carlow with Kids

 Dunguaire Castle, Galway